OpenAssetIO/OpenAssetIO-MediaCreation/README.md

 OpenAssetIO hosts and managers.
 For more information on this mechanism, see the [OpenAssetIO docs](https://thefoundryvisionmongers.github.io/OpenAssetIO/).

-MediaCreation is a fully generated component, [openassetio-traitgen](https://github.com/OpenAssetIO/OpenAssetIO-TraitGen) is used to generate trait implementations based on [traits.yml](traits.yml)
+MediaCreation is an automatically generated Python package, [openassetio-traitgen](https://github.com/OpenAssetIO/OpenAssetIO-TraitGen) is used to generate trait implementations based on [traits.yml](traits.yml)